Walker scores 39, Celtics beat Nets 121-110

-BOSTON (AP) — Kemba Walker returned from a neck injury to score a season-high 39 points — to the delight of the crowd that came to taunt the person he replaced — and Boston beat the Brooklyn Nets 121-110 Wednesday on a night the fans seemed more interested in taunting former Celtics point guard Kyrie Irving.
+Celtics coach Brad Stevens said sometimes head-first collisions can be serious even though they don’t look all that bad, and sometimes the ones that look bad turn out to be minor.

+“For him to be playing, and even feeling fresh, five days later is very fortunate,” Stevens said.
+“It’s good to see.”

-Missing one game after leaving the court on a stretcher wearing a neck brace following a head-to-torso collision with Semi Ojeleye, Walker had 13 points in the third quarter, when Boston scored nine straight to turn a one-point deficit into a 91-83 lead.
-Jaylen Brown added 22 points and 10 rebounds and Jayson Tatum had 16 points and nine boards for the Celtics, who improved to 7-0 this season at home.
+Jaylen Brown added 22 points and 10 rebounds and Jayson Tatum had 16 points and nine boards for the Celtics, who improved to 7-0 at home.

 Garrett Temple scored 22 points and Joe Harris had 21 for Brooklyn, which made a season-high 21 of the 56 3-point shots it attempted.
 Jarrett Allen had 17 points and 14 rebounds, and Spencer Dinwiddie had 16 points and 11 assists.

-The crowd might have bought tickets to heckle Irving on his return, but earlier in the week it was reported that he wouldn’t play in the game.
-Irving did not make the trip, but that didn’t slow down the Celtics fans that came to let him know how they feel.
+But the biggest name for the Nets — at least as far as the Boston fans were concerned — was Irving, who has missed the last seven games with a sore shoulder.
+The crowd came to heckle him, even in his absence.

-Posters branding him as a coward decorated the entrance to the Boston Garden.
+Posters branding him as a coward decorated the arena entrance.
 A few fans who showed up wearing his No. 11 Celtics jersey with the words “Where is?” written on tape above his name.
 During the introductions, with Irving nowhere to be seen, the first “Kyrie Sucks!” chant broke out; it was repeated about a dozen times throughout the game.
 (There was also a “Yankees Suck!” chant, just because.)

+“I don’t give a second thought,” Nets coach Kenny Atkinson said.
+“Just tune it out.”

+About an hour after the game ended, Irving posted a long Instagram story calling sports and entertainment “ignorant and obtrusive.”

 The Nets, like the Celtics before them, are doing better without him.